Science and Technology (SCI) 2022-2023 Edition

 Yearly Cycle: Alternate Years.

 SCI L371.
-Human Impact on Land and Life Laboratory.
+Human Impact on the Global Environment Lab.
 1 Credit Hour.

 This advanced laboratory course investigates a number of environmental topics pertaining to land and life.
 Interactive activities and experiments convey basic concepts of data collection, experimental design, analytical instrumentation, data analysis and interpretation, and risk assessment.
 These laboratory exercises also provide the necessary laboratory skills and techniques to conduct scientific research.